habualoush/mullvad/README.md

 - 🎯 **Distance calculation** using the Haversine formula
 - 🔍 **Ping servers** to measure actual latency (requires server to be accessible)
 - 🗺️ **Automatic geocoding** of city locations using OpenStreetMap Nominatim API
-- 💻 Modern, responsive UI with gradient styling
+- 💻 Modern, responsive UI with gradient styling and comprehensive instructions
 - 📊 Shows server details: provider, speed, ownership status, and more
+- 🔝 **Back to top button** for easy navigation
+- 🏠 **Clickable homepage title** to reset and return to start
+- 🎨 **GitHub Sponsors integration** for project support
+- 🚀 **SEO optimized** with comprehensive meta tags for better search visibility
+- 📱 **Mobile-friendly** with responsive design and PWA capabilities

 ## Data Sources